-The Chicago Homicide Dataset has been collected and maintained for many years in close cooperation with the Crime Analysis Unit, Detective Division of the Chicago Police Department.
-A variety of research products from this dataset have been developed and an archive version for use by other researchers has been submitted to the University of Michigan's National Criminal Justice Data Archive.
+The Chicago Homicide Dataset has been collected and maintained for many years in close cooperation with the Crime Analysis Unit, Detective Division, of the Chicago Police Department.
+The CHD is a comprehensive database containing information on every homicide that occurred in Chicago between 1965 and 2000.
+In August 2005, staff completed a long-standing effort to update the dataset through 2000, and staff have been working to clean and archive the complete 36-year dataset.
 Staff continue to collaborate with selected researchers on projects involving use of the Chicago Homicide Dataset.
 A product of one of these collaborations, "Children's Risk of Homicide: Victimization Rates from Birth to Age 14, Chicago, 1965 to 1995" has just been published as an ICJIA Research Bulletin.
 Other CHD collaborations include the following:

-- "An evaluation of arson-associated homicide in Chicago," with Dallas Drake, a retired firefighter, submitted to Homicide Studies. - "Patterns and contextual characteristics of fatal and nonfatal violence against the elderly," with Ronet Bachman, an expert on national elderly victim data, will be presented at the ASC in November. - "Street gang-related homicides in Chicago, 1965 to 2004," with Tim Lavery and Megan Alderden of the Chicago Police Department. - "Killing little girls: homicides of girls aged infant to 14, Chicago 1965-1995," with Kim Vogt, University of Wisconsin. - ~ "Murder of newborns and infants in Chicago: patterns and implications for prevention," with Kim Vogt, University of Wisconsin. - "Homicides Committed by Children: Offenders under age 15 in Chicago, with Kim Vogt, University of Wisconsin, will be presented at the ASC in November.
+- ~ "An evaluation of arson-associated homicide in Chicago," with Dallas Drake, a retired firefighter, submitted to Homicide Studies.
+A revised version, titled "When Arson is Fatal," will be submitted as an ICJIA Research Bulletin." - "Recent changes in young children's risk of homicide victimization," with Kim Vogt (University of Wisconsin).
+An update to: Trends in Young Children's Risk of Homicide Victimization in Chicago, 1965-1995.
+"Long-term trends in young children's risk of homicide victimization: Chicago, 1965-2000" with Kim Vogt (University of Wisconsin).
+Paper to be submitted to Homicide Studies. - "Murder of newborns and infants in Chicago: Patterns and implications for prevention" with Kim Vogt (University of Wisconsin).
+To be submitted as a Research Bulletin - "Patterns and contextual characteristics of fatal and nonfatal violence against the elderly," with Ronet Bachman, an expert on national elderly victim data, was presented at the American Society of Criminology in November. - "Homicide characteristics and developmental age: Victimizations of infants and children under age five in Chicago, 1965-2000" with Kim Vogt (University of Wisconsin).
+To be submitted to Homicide Studies. - "Street gang-related homicides in Chicago, 1965 to 2004," with Tim Lavery and Megan Alderden of the Chicago Police Department, a work in progress. - "Killing little girls: homicides of girls aged infant to 14, Chicago 1965-1995," with Kim Vogt, University of Wisconsin.
+Research Bulletin in progress. - ~ "Murder of newborns and infants in Chicago: patterns and implications for prevention," with Kim Vogt, University of Wisconsin. - "Homicides Committed by Children: Offenders under age 15 in Chicago, with Kim Vogt, University of Wisconsin, was presented at the American Society of Criminology in November. - "Concomitant Homicides: Others Who Die in Intimate Partner Confrontations," with Jen Rubin (Wisconsin Coalition Against Domestic Violence).
+Research Bulletin in progress. - When an Elderly Person is Murdered: Circumstances of Homicides Against the Elderly in Chicago, 1965 to 2000" Research Bulletin in progress. - "Young Homicide Offenders in Chicago, Offenders Under Age 14, 1965-1995" with Kim Vogt (University of Wisconsin).
+Presented at the American Society of Criminology in November.
+To be submitted as a Research Bulletin